Sienci-Labs/Resources/ncfs-dust-collection/ncfs-dust-collection.md

 ### 2. Dust Collector

 A **dust collector** is designed to capture large volumes of dust and wood chips from large CNCs & woodworking tools, particularly those that generate large amounts of debris.
 It is a more powerful and specialized system compared to a shop vac.
 It is stationary and often runs to more than one tool.
-Can be separated by gates and automated.

 - **Power and Filtration**: Dust collectors focus on high airflow (CFM), typically ranging from 400-1,000 CFM or higher.
 They use large collection bags or drums and are often equipped with filters that capture dust down to 1-5 microns, though some higher-end units have finer filtration or HEPA options.
 - **Airflow (CFM)**: With significantly higher CFM, dust collectors are capable of handling the dust output from larger machines, like table saws, planers, and jointers, where a high volume of air is needed to capture dust at the source.